breuHQ/ulid/README.md

 - Case insensitive
 - No special characters (URL safe)
 - Monotonic sort order (correctly detects and handles the same millisecond)

-> This is a hard fork of `github.com/oklog/ulid` to support outputs to `uuid` format and then parsing them back to `ulid`.

-We needed a way to quickly support creating ULID's in a format that can be stored as `UUID` type in postgres. see

 - [ULID & Primary Keys](https://blog.daveallie.com/ulid-primary-keys)